Everyone is welcome!

 Nearly everyone at some time seems to want to find God in themselves, even those who find it hard to believe that God exists.
 Using a different image or concept such as 'spirit' or 'light' can be helpful.

-After about an hour, the person closing meeting for that day will turn and shake hands with some near them.
+After about an hour, the person closing Meeting for that day will turn and shake hands with some nearby.
 Then there will be a period of announcements and time for introductions.
-Afterwards, feel free to speak to anyone, particularly if you wish to know more about Quakers.
+Refreshments will be served.
+Feel free to speak to anyone, particularly if you wish to know more about Quakers.
 Literature is available and books can be borrowed from our library.back to top